“In an increasing complex global supply chain,

 Global Freight Transport The latest developments in surface and air freight services to and from NZ.

 Training Having skilled staff is vitally important.
-What is on offer at the country’s leading tertiary institutions in the the fields of logistics and supply chain management.
+What is on offer at the country’s leading tertiary institutions in the fields of logistics and supply chain management.

 Infrastructure The Government has made the Roads of National Significance a key policy priority.
 Keep track of the winners and losers as vital road links are improved and some provincial routes remain neglected.